blackheaven/WeakAndUselessHaskellForNothing/README.md

 ### Types manipulation
 Type expressions are sometimes complex and deface type's intent.

-*Types functions* create an other way to call the same type expression.
+*Types functions* create another way to call the same type expression.
 Spaces and types remain unchanged.

 Here are some examples: